andomo3/BOXXXER/backend/app/README.md

 ## Docs

-See `backend/app/docs` for architecture, design system, and product decisions.
+See `docs` at the repo root for architecture, design system, and product decisions.